 Environmental Knowledge of Native Peoples Focus Area

-Environmental Knowledge of Native Peoples (also called Traditional Ecological Knowledge or Indigenous Knowledge) refers to, "The evolving knowledge acquired by indigenous and local peoples over hundreds or thousands of years through direct contact with the environment.
+Environmental Knowledge of Native Peoples (also called Traditional Ecological Knowledge or TEK) refers to, "The evolving knowledge acquired by indigenous and local peoples over hundreds or thousands of years through direct contact with the environment.
 This knowledge is specific to a location and includes the relationships between plants, animals, natural phenomena, landscapes....
-It encompasses the world view of indigenous people which includes ecology, spirituality, human and animal relationships, and more."
+It encompasses the world view of indigenous people."
 (US Fish and Wildlife Service, 2013)

 Courses within Environmental Studies